muammar/muammar.github.io.old/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Developed a python library to ease the deployment of machine learning models for chemistry and materials sciences. https://github.com/muammar/ml4chem.
+        * Developed a Python library to ease the deployment of machine learning models for chemistry and materials sciences. https://github.com/muammar/ml4chem.
 This package is helping us advance our research faster because we can consistently implement new methods.
         * Developed a neural network model that can learn how to predict retention times from chromatography